 Ruggles Green: the restaurant is certified by the Green Restaurant Association.
 The website states “We offer delicious menu items that incorporate organic, all-natural, hormone-free, preservative-free, products that are always delicious.
 We strive to preserve the environment through our actions in recycling, conservation, the use of sustainable products, and simple common sense.”
 The website menu adds “We serve delicious menu items that, when possible, incorporate local, organic, all-natural, hormone and preservative-free products.
 All of our food items are fresh and made to order.
 We strive to preserve the environment through recycling, conserving, and using sustainable products and practices.”

-**Added June 3, 2013** Season’s Harvest Cafe, Cypress/Fairbanks area, (no website, but they have Facebook page which features the menu which varies daily) is a small, family owned, farm-to-table restaurant serving local, organic foods.
+**Added June 3, 2013** Season’s Harvest Cafe, Cypress/Fairbanks area, (no website, but they have a Facebook page featuring their menu which varies daily) is a small, family owned, farm-to-table restaurant serving local, organic foods.
 There are vegetarian/vegan and gluten-free options for some menu items.
 The Yelp and UrbanSpoon reviews are generally favorable.
 Season’s Harvest Cafe is open for breakfast and lunch, Tuesday through Saturday.

 Sorrel Urban Bistro: an affordable farm-to-table restaurant from Ray Salti and Executive Chef Soren Pedersen.
 The menu features “local organically grown produce and meat, sustainable fish and wild game.”
 One reviewer says everything is so fresh that the restaurant has no freezer.